Categories: General

 7. Error due to Quic Protocol

-The error could also be due to the Quic Protocol.
+The error could also be due to the Quick Protocol.
 This protocol enhances your browsing experience by reducing connection time and improving congestion control and transport extensibility.
 It’s usually enabled on Google Chrome by default, which could sometimes be the reason for the “This Site Can’t Provide a Secure Connection” Error.

 Pro Tip: Fortunately, “this site can’t provide a secure connection bypass” is available.
 It happens when a security certificate called an SSL certificate is missing.
 You only need to install an SSL certificate to solve it.